sayed3li97/Flutter-Firestore-CRUD/README.md

 # Flutter Firestore CRUD

-This is a simple Flutter project that dominsrate all the CRUD functionality:
+This is a simple Flutter project that demonstrate all the CRUD functionality:

 - **Create** / **insert** from firestore
 - **Retrive** / **View** from firestore
 - **Update** / **Edit** from firestore
 - **Delete** / **Remove** from firestore

-This source code designed for absolute beginer in Firbase Firestore and it dominsrate the simplist way to the basic functionilties above.
+This source code designed for absolute beginner in Firebase Firestore and it demonstrates the simplest way to the basic functionalities above.

 ## Demo
----

 <img height="480px" src="screenshots\animatedscreenshot.gif">

 ## Screenshots
----

 <!-- ![alt text](screenshots\Screenshot_1569803907.png "Home Page")
 ![alt text](screenshots\Screenshot_1569803932.png "Add Page")
 ![alt text](screenshots\Screenshot_1569803958.png "Add Page")